renaudwangler/ib-labs/msms030fr/lab7e1.md

 ## Task 4 – Create a Resource Account
 A resource account, which is referred to as a disabled user object in Azure Active Directory, can be used to represent resources in general.
 For example, a resource account in Exchange can be used to represent conference rooms, and in Microsoft Teams, resource accounts can be used to represent Phone System call queues and auto attendants.
-As part of Adatum’s pilot project for implementing Microsoft Teams, Holly Dickson has been asked to create a resource account for a cloud call queue, which is a service that accepts customer calls, plays a greeting message, and then places the customer calls in a wait queue while searching a pre-configured list of agents to answer each call.
+As part of Adatum’s pilot project for implementing Microsoft Teams, Dominique Skyetson has been asked to create a resource account for a cloud call queue, which is a service that accepts customer calls, plays a greeting message, and then places the customer calls in a wait queue while searching a pre-configured list of agents to answer each call.
 Creating a calling queue is a two-step process.
 In this task, you will first create a resource account that represents the call queue.
 In the next task, you will create the actual call queue and associate it with this resource account.
 1. On **LON-CL1**, switch to the **Microsoft 365 admin center** tab of your browser
 1. Expand **Billing** and click on **Purchase sevices**